-The run-up to any removal is a busy time.
-There's a lot to think about.
-As a reminder, De Jong Verhuizingen has compiled a list of practical tips, so the removal runs smoothly for everyone involved.
+The period leading up to any move is a hectic time with a lot to consider.
+As a helpful reminder, De Jong Verhuizingen has compiled a list of practical tips to ensure a smooth move for everyone involved.

 Parking the removal van: consult with your neighbours

-Are there any cars parked in front of your door during the day?
-Consult with your neighbours and other parties involved well in advance to ensure a free space for the removal van on the removal day.
+If there are cars parked in front of your door during the day, coordinate well in advance with neighbors and other involved parties to ensure a free space for the removal van on the day of the move.

 Goods attached to floors, walls and ceilings

-- If you take the wall-to-wall carpet with you, make sure it is removed in advance (by a professional).
+- Remove wall-to-wall carpets in advance (by a professional).

-- Paintings and other framed art can stay on the wall.
-The movers will wrap these up on the removal day itself.
+- Paintings and framed art can stay on the wall; movers will wrap them on the day of the move.

-The pipes of gas appliances should be disconnected professionally (i.e. according to the local regulations!).
+Professionally disconnect the pipes of gas appliances according to local regulations.

 De Jong Verhuizingen can take care of draining your waterbed.
 Depending on the type of waterbed, we do this ourselves or we outsource it to a specialist.
 If the warranty period of the bed has not yet expired, please contact the supplier.
 Usually, they will drain the waterbed so the warranty will not expire.